 Walking is a simple, free way of getting more physically active and is ideal for people of all ages and fitness levels.
 It is easy to build into your daily routine and doesn't require any special equipment.

-As well as many health benefits, walking can help you feel part of your community and reduce loneliness and isolation.
+As well as many mental and physical health benefits, walking can help you feel part of your community and reduce loneliness and isolation.

 For walking to count towards your recommended level of physical activity, you should walk at a pace that increases your breathing speed and heart rate.
 Taking a brisk walk (as if you are late for an appointment) for just 30 minutes a day on at least 5 days per week can help you feel good (you will feel fitter and feel better about yourself); you will have more energy, reduce stress, reduce your blood pressure, manage your weight and sleep better.
 You will also have fun!